 Collection of Scripts

-Examiners (or their College representatives) may collect scripts for marking from the examination room.
+Examiners (or their Faculty/School representatives) may collect scripts for marking from the examination room.
 Each collector must provide proof of identity and sign the invigilation form for the scripts collected.
 Postgraduate students acting on behalf of members of academic staff are not allowed to collect completed examination scripts.

 All uncollected scripts (with unused question papers), together with:

 - all attendance slips

 - all lists of candidates

 - the invigilation forms

 All online invigilated exams will be conducted in accordance with the relevant regulations.